Campus Improvement Plan

 Goal 1: STUDENT ACHIEVEMENT.
 Terrace Elementary School students will master rigorous academic standards to ensure college and career readiness.

-Performance Objective 3: CLOSING THE GAPS: By June 2024, Terrace Elementary School will increase the percentage of academic achievement indicators on track to meet or exceed interim targets in the redesigned closing the gaps domain by 25 component points.
+Performance Objective 3: CLOSING THE GAPS: By June 2025, Terrace Elementary School will increase the percentage of academic achievement indicators on track to meet or exceed interim targets in the redesigned closing the gaps domain by 25 component points.

 2022-23: 12 of 32 Academic Achievement Points Met; 37.5% Component Points (Baseline Year)

-Evaluation Data Sources: 2023 Federal Identification of Schools
+Evaluation Data Sources: 2023 Federal Identification of Schools and 2024 Texas Education Agency Data Tables

 Strategy 1: Data disaggregation and analysis will be conducted after assessments for all students including special programs.
 Data check points will be established and interventions will be conducted.
 Students will keep track of their own progress.